peercode-eric/laravel-maillog/README.md

 laravel-maillog
 ===============

-Rewrites the laravel 4.2 mail that is saved to log to also contain subject and description.
+Rewrites the laravel 4.2 mail that is saved to log to also contain subject and description in the log.

 ### SetUp Application